MAT2500 – Geometry

-- you can compute properties of elementary geometric objects in a way that supports intuition and understanding in mathematical and science studies and give necessary background for high school teaching.
+- can compute properties of elementary geometric objects in a way that supports intuition and understanding in mathematical and science studies and give necessary background for high school teaching

-- you know the different rigid motions in Euclidean spaces and the symmetries of the plane and can analyse and compute them in specific instances.
+- know the different rigid motions in Euclidean spaces and the symmetries of the plane and can analyze and compute them in specific instances

-- you know the different wall paper patterns and their symmetry groups.
+- know the different wallpaper patterns and their symmetry groups

-- you know the relation between the Platonic solids and symmetries in 3-space.
+- know the relation between the Platonic solids and symmetries in 3-space

-- you can use the classical plane geometric theorems, including the theorems of Menelaos and Ceva, in the study of triangles and conic sections in the plane.
+- can use the classical plane geometric theorems, including the theorems of Menelaos and Ceva, in the study of triangles and conic sections in the plane

-- you can use analytic methods to determine loci of points in the plane, including conic sections.
+- can use analytic methods to determine loci of points in the plane, including conic sections

-- you know the properties of the projective plane and can use linear algebra both to deduce geometric propositions in the projective and the Euclidean plane.
+- know the properties of the projective plane and can use linear algebra both to deduce geometric propositions in the projective and the Euclidean plane

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.